 Internet-enabled connectivity has enhanced nearly every aspect of our daily lives.
 And one area that’s enjoyed undeniable improvement is telephone communications, which have been revolutionized in recent years by VoIP, or Voice over Internet Protocol.

-What is VoIP?
 At its most basic, VoIP allows you to host your phone line on an Internet protocol network rather than a landline.
 Analog voice calls are converted into packets of data that can then travel over a public or private IP network.
-Depending on the service provider and plan, VoIP can work on computers, standard handsets, or mobile devices, making it not only far cheaper than traditional telephone plans but also adept at meeting the flexible needs of today’s small to medium-sized business.
+Depending on the service provider and plan, VoIP can work on computers, standard handsets, or mobile devices, making it not only far cheaper than traditional telephone plans but also adept at meeting the flexible needs of today’s small to medium-sized businesses.

 That means no more trying to manually check your voicemail messages from the road.
 Or wishing you could receive incoming call notifications on your cell phone.
 Or juggling contact lists between multiple devices.